Common Vulnerabilities and Exposures (CVE) is a list of publicly disclosed information security vulnerabilities and exposures.

 MITRE serves as the primary CNA while root CNAs cover a certain area or niche.

-In many cases, a root CNA is a major company like Apple who posts vulnerabilities about its own products.
+In many cases, a root CNA is when a major company - like Apple - posts vulnerabilities about its own products.
 In other cases, the root CNA may be focused on open source vulnerabilities.

 The latest version of the CVE list can always be found on cve.mitre.org.
 While the CVE list is free, it can be hard to know which vulnerabilities affect your organization without additional tools.
 This is why many organizations now use tools that monitor for changes in the CVE list that affect them.

 New CVE identifiers are added daily.
 Look for sophisticated tools that automatically monitor you and your vendors for vulnerabilities.
 Managing third-party risks and fourth-party risks is a fundamental part of information risk management and your information security policy.
 Make vulnerability management part of your vendor risk management, third-party risk management framework and cyber security risk assessment processes.